Open Graph React SEO: Fix Social Previews and Add OG Meta Tags (2026 Guide)

 }

 createMetadata() from @power-seo/meta accepts a single SeoConfig object and returns a native Next.js App Router Metadata object.
-It handles all robots directives, Open Graph images, and Twitter Card fields from one config.
+It centralizes SEO management by handling robots directives, Open Graph meta tags, Open Graph images, and Twitter Card fields from one configuration.
+Unlike manually managing metadata with libraries such as react-helmet-async, @power-seo/meta provides a streamlined approach for building consistent, scalable SEO across Next.js applications.

 Dynamic page (blog post, product, profile):